Road Safety and the Elderly / Older Road Users

 - Most common types of crashes were reversals, where the pedestrian expected the driver to stop or alter their course, where the pedestrian thought the vehicle was not moving, and where the vehicle came behind a corner or parked car.

-- Errors in judgement include judgement of when to cross the road safely, judgement of the speed or course of the vehicle and unwarranted expectancies about the behaviour of drivers.
+- Errors in judgement include the judgement of when to cross the road safely, the judgement of the speed or course of the vehicle and unwarranted expectancies about the behaviour of drivers.

 - Be aware of your physical limitations